 - The main reason most spread betting clients lose money…

-- Why spread betting brokers love it when you make money!
+- Why spread betting brokers want you to make money

-Here are 5 of the best spread betting platforms for beginners and why...
+The top 4 best spread betting platforms for beginners and why

-If you're looking for the best spread betting platform for beginners we've put together a list of the top 5 brokers and more importantly reasons why they are good.
+If you're looking for the best spread betting platform for beginners here is a list of the top brokers

 Spread betting is a highly regulated financial product and profits are free of capital gains tax.
 However, if you're new to spread betting here are the brokers with the best educational resources and tools to help you get started.

 Three simple spread betting strategies to get you started